Colloidal Silver: Everything Parents Need To Know

 However, herbal medicine does much more than simply kill viruses, bacteria, and other disease-causing germs.
 A well-formulated herbal preparation can support the immune system, heal tissues, soothe symptoms, and provide nourishing strength.
 For example, Bronchial Calm contains antimicrobial herbs that soothe coughs and thin mucus, while Ear Relief & Resolve contains antimicrobial herbs that soothe pain.

-When treating my patients and family, I usually rely on specific herbal medicines and boost the infection-fighting effects by adding colloidal silver.
+When treating my patients and family, I usually rely on specific herbal medicines, and when necessary, boost the infection-fighting effects by adding colloidal silver.

 The most frequent safety question regarding colloidal silver is: will it make me turn blue?
 Argyria is the name for the condition that causes people’s skin to turn slate-gray or blue after the excessive consumption of silver.
-Argyria becomes more likely when larger particles of silver, silver salts, or silver proteins are consumed and when excessive quantities of silver are consumed over a long period of time.
+Consuming larger particles of silver, silver salts, or silver proteins increases the chances of developing agyria as does excessive silver consumption over a long period of time.

 While consuming any silver (even the small particles found in colloidal silver) could in theory cause Argyria, the dose of Dr. Green Mom’s Colloidal Silver that would be necessary to do so would likely be in the gallons.
 When used as directed colloidal silver is safe per the EPA (see below).